 Con: Hot Water Can Damage or Discolor Clothing

-Next time you’re debating laundry water temperature, take into consideration what kind of clothing you’re washing.
+The next time you’re doing laundry, consider what kind of clothing you’re washing.
 Hot water can cause bright colors to run and fade, and can shrink certain types of fabric.
+Hot water can also damage certain synthetic fabrics like polyester, nylon, and vinyl.
+The heat breaks down the fibers and can ruin the fabric.

 Con: Hot Water Can Damage Delicate Fabrics

-It’s often recommended to use cold water for delicate fabrics, such as anything made with lace, wool or silk.
-If you don’t hand-wash these items, consider running them through a cold wash instead.
+It’s often recommended to use cold water for delicate fabrics, such as anything made with lace, wool, or silk.
+Hot water can set stains on delicate fabrics and can cause them to shrink, fade, and permanently wrinkle.
+These fabrics are sensitive to temperature and cleaning solutions, so use a detergent made for delicates.
+If you don’t hand-wash these items, consider running them through a cold wash on the gentle cycle instead.

-• For sweat stains, wash in cold.
+- For sweat stains, wash in cold water.
 Hot water can discolor clothing when mixed with the oil.